 The Verdict

 The Audio-Technica ATH-M50X headphones may or may not be good for you.
-If you are looking for a fairly flat frequency response, decently clear mids/highs and punchy low end, these could be a good pick.
-They tend to sound really good with electronic drums.
+If you are looking for a fairly flat frequency response, forward mids/highs and tight low end, these could be a good pick.
+They sound really good with electronic drums.

-If you are going to be using these for longer sessions, they may not be very comfortable due to the harder foam and shallow ear cup padding, so that’s something to consider.
-The changeable cables are a really nice touch.
+These can also be a good multi-purpose pair of headphones if you want something to use in and out of the studio.
+The changeable cables are a really nice touch for multi-purpose users.
 Overall, the most discerning listeners may find things about the sound that they don’t like, but there’s also plenty of users out there that really like these headphones as well.

 Reverb